Roland-Addy/PortfolioProjects/README.md

 A data visualization on the global vaccinations will be available soon!

 ## Data Cleaning Project
-This is a data cleaning exercise I made on A Nashville Housing Dataset using SQL
+This is a data cleaning exercise I made on a Nashville Housing Dataset using SQL